3rkut/UsefulSources/README.md

 ### For the last 1-2 years, I have collected a lot of research articles and useful sites / blogs that I enjoy reading.

-# What does it include?
+# What kind of things?

 * Ransomware Group's researches,
 * APT's,Talks,